Technical SEO vs Content SEO: which should you choose?

 If you are frequently updating your site, adding new features, or migrating content, more frequent check-ins are necessary.
 Significant growth often leads to technical debt, and regular audits help ensure that your site's foundation remains strong enough to support your expanding content library and user base.

 A new startup should prioritize a 'Technical Minimum Viable Product' (MVP) first.
 This means ensuring your site is fast, mobile-friendly, and has a clean URL structure from day one.
-Once this basic foundation is in place, the priority should shift heavily toward Content SEO to establish Content SEO is best for new domains looking to establish topical authority and start capturing search demand.
+Once this basic foundation is in place, the priority should shift heavily toward Content SEO to establish topical authority and start capturing search demand.

 Because new domains lack 'authority' in the eyes of search engines, you must use high-quality, expert-led content to prove your relevance.
 As the site grows and becomes more complex, the focus will naturally swing back toward technical SEO to manage the increased scale and complexity of the site architecture.